-Johnson will visit Loyola on Wednesday, January 23, to participate in the University’s Martin Luther King Day celebrations.
-He will deliver a lunchtime talk at the Corboy Law Center and an evening keynote at the Damen Student Center.
+Johnson visited Loyola on Wednesday, January 23, to participate in the University’s Martin Luther King Day celebrations.
+He delivered both a lunchtime talk at the Corboy Law Center and an evening keynote at the Damen Student Center.

 As a member of President Barack Obama’s Cabinet, Johnson spearheaded the My Brother’s Keeper Task Force, an effort to address opportunity gaps for young men of color and ensure that all people can reach their full potential.
 He continues to lead the My Brother’s Keeper Alliance, now part of the Obama Foundation, and also works as partner at the Washington, DC office of the law firm of Bryan Cave Leighton Paisner and as adjunct professor at his alma mater, the University of Michigan Law School.

-Johnson took time for a conversation ahead of his visit to campus in January.
+Johnson took time for a conversation ahead of his visit to campus.